steblynskyi/minikube/readme.md

 # To confirm that your DNS refresh was successful
     ping grafana.test

-# Start Minikube Tunel to access services in your browser
+# Start Minikube Tunnel to allow accessing the services
     minikube tunnel --cleanup

 # Test accessing the services